yukimura1227/reveal_lightning/README.md

 ### Functions
 #### 1. editor area
-you can edit markdown here and then the text compile and display preview area automatically.
+You can edit markdown here and then the text compile and display preview area automatically.

 #### 2. preview area
-here is preview area.
+Here is preview area.

 #### 3. editor tool area
-if mouse over on the gear icon then show tools. tool is
+If you mouse over on the gear icon then show tool buttons.
+Tool buttons give

 - direct paste image from clipboard
 - add separator for change chapter